matthesjh/autocomplete-curry/README.md

 # Curry autocomplete provider for Atom

-Adds autocompletion of type and function names to Curry files in Atom.
+Adds autocompletion of type, constructor and function names to Curry files in Atom.